artemmalkin/DemoSIte/README.md

 # DemoSIte
-1) Install the requirements in a virtual environment
+1) Install the requirements in a virtual environment `pip3 install -r requirements.txt`
 2) If you need then edit string SQLALCHEMY_DATABASE_URI (user, password, port) in the file **config.py**
 3) Log in PostgreSQL: `sudo -u user_name psql`
 4) After authorization in your psql, run this command `CREATE DATABASE demosite;`